NixOS/nix.dev/source/contributing/documentation/index.md

 If you are proficient in applying Nix to a domain-specific problem, and want to share your expertise on best practices, please check the existing content.
 - Does existing material on your subject meet your standards?
 - How could we improve it?
-- Is there a popular application of Nix' capabilities not yet covered?
+- Is there a popular application of Nix's capabilities not yet covered?
 - We would be glad to incorporate your insights.

 ## Licensing and attribution